 You might also be wondering why in the freaking world, I have to be such a fanatical cyclist that I brought my bike that day and put everything on a pause just so everyone makes sure I am comfortable.

-Well, one: I mentioned it being a convenient mode of transport for running my errands earlier that day
+Well, one: I mentioned it being a convenient and economical mode of transport

 Then two: I envisioned I would eat a lot (which I did) and cycling would be a catalyst for cutting down the food